Q: What is betahaus?

 Q: Do you have good coffee?

 A: Of course!
-From 8am to 8pm the betahaus I Café serves everything coffee-fanciers need.
+From 8am to 10pm the betahaus I Café serves everything coffee-fanciers need.
 We get our Coffee from CoffeeCircle.
 By the way: the founders Robert, Martin and Moritz started in betahaus as well.
-As betahaus member you can also book a “coffee-flat” as an extra.

 Q: If I feel hungry?